Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Main Result

-see~Eq.~\eqref{saddlepoints}.
-The same is essentially true for $x=0$ where it is
+see~Eq.~\eqref{saddlepoints}. \item The same is essentially true for $x=0$ where it is

-where we have to avoid the cut that starts at $z=0$.
-For $|x|=2$ and $\tilde{a}_2x>0$, we only need to tilt the two rays starting at $z=-i\sign(x)=-i\sign(\tilde{a}_2)$ by an angle to guarantee the integrability at the pole $z=z'$ when splitting the integral into two terms.
+We have to avoid the cut still that starts at $z=0$ which amounts in the tiny shift. \item For $|x|=2$ and $\tilde{a}_2x>0$, it is enough to tilt the two rays starting at $z=-i\sign(x)=-i\sign(\tilde{a}_2)$ by an angle to guarantee the integrability at the pole $z=z'$ when splitting the integral into two terms.
 This tilt, especially the contour, is given by

-and is allowed since one rotates the ray in a direction and through a domain where the Gaussian is still integrable.
+and is allowed since one rotates the ray in a direction and through a domain where the Gaussian is still integrable. \end{itemize}